Earn Your Bachelor of Science in Electrical Engineering Degree

 Students will work in collaborative groups to develop key project management skills they will need for the 21st century job market.
 The curriculum encourages students to develop the professionalism, innovative spirit, interpersonal skills and communication skills necessary to succeed.
 As a private Christian university, GCU asks students to reflect upon their coursework in light of the Christian worldview.

-Study Advanced Science and Engineering Courses in the Electrical Engineering BS Degree
+Study Advanced Science and Engineering Courses in the Electrical Engineering Degree

 The Bachelor’s in Electrical Engineering guides students through a rigorous curriculum.
 Students will develop a solid framework of knowledge in chemistry, biology and mathematics before diving into degree-specific courses.
 In classes such as Circuits, Science of Solid Materials and Engineering Project Management, students will develop the following core competencies: